 Definition:

 The Standard Practice Baseline is an estimate of the activity or installation that what would take place absent the energy efficiency program as required by code, regulation, law, or expected to occur as standard practice.
-The Standard Practice Baseline activity or installation must meet the anticipated functional needs of the customer, building, or process while providing a level of service comparable to the efficient measure. (reference decision on reach codes)
+The Standard Practice Baseline activity or installation must meet the anticipated functional needs of the customer, building, or process while providing a level of service comparable to the efficient measure.

 Selection Process: